erajkhatiwada/IChat-Auth-Chat-IonicTemplate/README.md

 }
 ```
 3) Go to Authentication -> Sign-in method -> Enable 'Email/Password'
+4) Go to Storage -> Enable storage to store pictures and videos

 (Note: You do not need to feed anything in database)